-- From the left side, grab the left-side handlebar and apply the hand brake; then put your left foot on the footrest. - 2.
-Grab the right-side handlebar. - Swing your leg over the seat and set your right foot down on the rightside footrest. - 4.
+- 1. From the left side, grab the left-side handlebar, apply the brake, and put your left foot on the footrest. - 2.
+Grab the right-side handlebar. - 3.
+Swing your leg over the seat and set your right foot down on the right-side footrest. - 4.
 Get seated in a comfortable position. - 5.
 Always keep your feet planted on the footrests.